 - Employ the buddy system when possible, and for those work tasks which require it.
 Establish and maintain communications. - Minimize contact with potentially contaminated soil and groundwater. - Employ disposable items when possible to minimize risks during decontamination and possible cross-contamination during sample handling. - Smoking, eating, or drinking after entering the work zone and before decontamination will not be allowed. - Avoid heat and other work stress related to wearing personal protective equipment.
-Take breaks as necessary and drink plenty of fluids to prevent dehydration. - Withdrawal from a suspected or actual hazardous situation to reassess procedures is the preferred course of action. - The removal of facial hair (except mustaches) prior to working on-site will be required to allow for a proper respiratory face piece fit. - The Project Manager, the HSO, and sampling personnel shall maintain records recording daily activities, meetings, facts, incidents, data, etc. relating to the project.
+Take breaks as necessary and drink plenty of fluids to prevent dehydration. - Withdrawal from a suspected or actual hazardous situation to reassess procedures is the preferred course of action. - The removal of facial hair (except mustaches, if it does not affect the seal/fit of the respirator) prior to working on-site will be required to allow for a proper respiratory face piece fit. - The Project Manager, the HSO, and sampling personnel shall maintain records recording daily activities, meetings, facts, incidents, data, etc. relating to the project.
 These records will remain at the project site during the full duration of the project so that replacement personnel may add information while maintaining continuity.
 These daily records will become part of the permanent project file.